Diving in the Phi Phi Islands

 Closer in towards the main island is another long narrow swim-through.
 Grouper and emperor angelfish can be seen here.
 Look up towards the surface to see crocodile long-toms swimming above.

 Bida Nok - This tiny limestone island jutting out from the sea, is located 2 kilometres south of Phi Phi Leh Island.
-It is one of Phi Phi's best and most popular dives and is frequently visited by Phuket day-trip dive boats as well as by Thai liveaboard cruises.
+It is one of Phi Phi's best and most popular sites and is frequently visited by Phuket day-trip dive boats as well as by Thai liveaboard cruises.

 Bida Nok translates as "Outer Father".
 Its cliffs drop straight down into the blue and are covered in a vast array of soft corals and purple, aquamarine, pink and blue anemones.
 This makes it a colourful and interesting wall dive.